papis/papis/doc/source/citations.rst

 documents that cite said document.
 You can also generate this file from the web application or from the ``papis citations`` command.

-The citation files try to include always first information already existing in the library.
-This is, before doing any online query, Papis tries to find the relevant information in your library.
+The citation files try to include information already existing in the library first, i.e. before doing any online query, Papis tries to find the relevant information in your library.

 Notice that Papis copies most of the metadata to the ``citations.yaml`` and ``cited-by.yaml`` files.
 Even though this might seem quite heavy on